 Opinions here are Pocket-lint are divided on the design of Huawei's square camera protrusion.
 Some see it as an abomination, others an improvement over the P20 Pro.
 But really it's what's inside that counts.

 With that said, in low-light situations where the main camera struggled to retain detail, we found switching to Night mode really beneficial.
 It doesn't just pull in light over a longer exposure, it enhances the details and contrast to make a sharper image - all from a handheld shot that combines multiple exposures in real-time.
-So, where the regular camera gets really noisy and blurry in some challenging low light conditions, night mode alleviates those - although it can be guilty sometimes of over-sharpening.
+So, where the regular camera gets really noisy and blurry in some challenging low-light conditions, night mode alleviates those.

 The Mate 20 X's camera uses the same AI-based technology (that's artificial intelligence, if you're wondering) to asses what's in the scene and adjusts settings to match, offering very similar results to the other Huawei Mate 20 series phones.
 Again, in daylight, we found it sometimes exaggerated the contrast and sharpness to excess, but it does a great job with HDR (high dynamic range) to ensure that contrasting light in the same scene is balanced out - so you can still get blue skies, clouds and green grass when there are heavy shadows and bright skies.

 Yes, the Mate 20 X is a massive phone.
-But if you're looking for a two-handed powerhouse to hold day in and day out, then this is a genuinely fantastic media powerhouse.
-It has a great (and, yes, massive) screen that's further enhanced by great audio, and the battery goes on and on whatever you throw at it.
+But if you're looking for a two-handed powerhouse to hold day in and day out, then this is a genuinely fantastic media device.

-So the only real downside to the Mate 20 X is what could be considered its upside: the large physical size.
+Overall, the only real downside to the Mate 20 X is what could be considered its upside: the large physical size.
 You'll either struggle, or you'll fall in love with it.
-If, that is, you can find one - because we would definitely suggest you see, touch and properly handle a phone of this scale before committing.
+For us, somewhat unexpectedly, it's been a case of the latter.